 Image Source: idSolutions

 Orifice flanges are available in Class# 300, 600, 900, 1500, and 2500-pound ratings, and the Dimensions are covered in ASME B16.36.
 Images show the installation setup of an orifice flow meter.

 Long Weld Neck Flange

 Here, in these images, you can see that Longneck has two advantages over the normal pipe to flange connection.
-First, it does not require pipe piece and second, it eliminates a but weld between pipe and flange that required in case of conventional nozzle connection.
+First, it does not require a pipe piece; second, it eliminates a weld between pipe and flange required in conventional nozzle connection.

 These types of flanges are normally used in high pressure and temperature application.
-It is costly but gives high reliability and reduces fabrication efforts as compared to a normal pipe to flange type nozzle.
+It is costly but highly reliable and reduces fabrication efforts compared to a normal pipe-to-flange type nozzle.